 - Summer study abroad program in Alcalá de Henares, Spain (30 minutes from Madrid).
 It runs every odd-numbered year.

 - Spring study abroad program in Buenos Aires, Argentina.

 - Summer study abroad program in Portoalegre, Brazil.
 It runs every year.

-- Spring study abroad program in Havana, Cuba, which runs every year.
+- Summer study abroad program in Havana, Cuba, which runs every year.

 Study Abroad Guidelines

 If you choose to study abroad in a program other than the ones sponsored by the department, then you should obtain prior departmental approval of those courses in order to have them count toward your Spanish major or minor.
 To do so, you should schedule a meeting with an undergraduate adviser -- and make sure to do this well in advance of your intended departure date.

 Come to the meeting prepared.
 To determine whether a given course offered abroad counts, the adviser needs the following information:

 - Course overview or syllabus

 - Number of contact hours (a minimum of 45 hours is required)